 A significant portion of the Smart Option Student Loan performance data described above is provided to Sallie Mae Bank by Navient under a data sharing agreement executed in connection with the Spin-Off.
 This data sharing agreement expires in 2019.
-Under the data sharing agreement, agreement expires in 2019.
-Under the data sharing agreement, the data sharing agreement independently verified, and is not able to verify, the accuracy or completeness of the data provided under the agreement.
+Under the data sharing agreement, Navient makes no representations or warranties to Sallie Mae Bank concerning the accuracy and completeness of information that it provided.
+Sallie Mae Bank has not independently verified, and is not able to verify, the accuracy or completeness of the data provided under the agreement.